geohackweek/cloud/_episodes/01-introduction.md

 ---
-title: "Introduction to multidimensional arrays"
+title: "Introduction to cloud computing in geoscience"
 teaching: 15
 exercises: 0
 questions: